-Simple Possession of Marijuana is a disorderly persons offense in New Jersey.
+Simple Possession of Marijuana is a disorderly person’s offense in New Jersey.
 A skilled criminal defense attorney knows the common strategies for fighting simple marijuana possession charges.
-If you’ve been charged with simple possession of less than 50 grams of pot, an experienced New Jersey marijuana attorney may be able to negotiate with the prosecutor’s office to dismiss your drug crime charges or reduce penalties if convicted.
+If you’ve been charged with simple possession of fewer than 50 grams of pot, an experienced New Jersey marijuana attorney may be able to negotiate with the prosecutor’s office to dismiss your drug crime charges or reduce penalties if convicted.

-With over a decade of experience representing hundreds of individuals accused of drug crimes, attorney Adam Lustberg skillfully works within the justice system to challenge his clients’ charges.
+With over a decade of experience representing hundreds of individuals accused of drug crimes, attorney Adam M. Lustberg skillfully works within the justice system to challenge his clients’ charges.
 In many cases, he has effectively persuaded prosecutors and judges to either withdraw charges or agree to a plea with minimal penalties.

 When your marijuana possession charges can’t be completely dismissed, other options may exist.
 If you’re a first-time offender, you may qualify to participate in a diversionary program or Drug Court.
 This can help you avoid incarceration and allow your record to be expunged after completion of drug treatment, a probation period, and community service performance.

 If your simple possession of marijuana charge is for a second or subsequent offense, penalties may be more severe.
 The good news is that attorney Adam M. Lustberg knows how to prepare an aggressive defense against additional drug convictions.
-Whether you’ve been charged with possession of marijuana, cocaine, heroin, or prescription drugs, experienced NJ criminal defense lawyer Adam Lustberg can help you fight the charges and avoid the most severe penalties.
+Whether you’ve been charged with possession of marijuana, cocaine, heroin, or prescription drugs, experienced NJ criminal defense lawyer Adam M. Lustberg can help you fight the charges and avoid the most severe penalties.

 If convicted, you may be required to pay a $500 “Drug Enforcement Reduction” penalty and other fees, and up to a $1,000 fine.
 A mandatory suspension of the defendant’s driver’s license is required, with the penalty ranging from six months to two years.
 Also, at the discretion of the court, a two-year probation period may be imposed, along with drug counseling, periodic urine testing, alcohol and/or psychiatric counseling, and community service.

 For instance, you have constitutional rights against unlawful search and seizure.
 If an illegal search of your property is conducted by law enforcement, the charges can potentially be challenged with the goal of getting them dismissed.
 And if it can be proven that the reason you were stopped and detained in the first place was illegal, your simple possession of marijuana charges can potentially be thrown out.
 NJ laws regarding marijuana possession may be strict, but having a marijuana possession defense attorney may be able to help your case.

 Because the district attorney must prove beyond a reasonable doubt that you were illegally in possession of marijuana, the following elements must be proven for the charges to stick: